How do Portable Air Conditioners Work & Other Frequently Asked Questions

 Is It Ok to Leave Portable AC on All Day?

-Even though this can be done if you don’t have to worry about the water drainage problem, it’s still not a good idea.
-Leaving your portable AC on all day means you’re also running it for times when you don’t need it.
+Even though you can do this if you don’t have to worry about the water drainage problem, it’s still not a good idea.
+Leaving your portable air conditioning unit on all day means you’re also running it for times when you don’t need it.
 It’s best to pair it with a smart AC controller like Cielo Breez and set schedules.
 You can also set location-based triggers so that your AC turns on before you reach home and turns off when you leave.

 Are Portable Air Conditioners Noisy?